‘Their tank is empty’: Local public health officials combat staff burnout, low pay, harassment - NewsBreak

 Illustrating the scale of what health agencies are still grappling to contain, Kanter noted that Hurricane Ida resulted in 30 deaths in Louisiana.
 Since that storm made landfall, his state has tallied 1,541 deaths related to COVID-19.

-The post ‘Their tank is empty’: Local public health officials combat staff burnout, low pay, harassment appeared first on Georgia Recorder .
+The post ‘Their tank is empty’: Local public health officials combat staff burnout, low pay, harassment appeared first on Kansas Reflector .

 Comments / 0